Pinpoint tests — car equipped with OSC

 No

-ADJUST cable/shift linkage; REFER to Section 307 - 05.
-Check system for proper operation.
+ADJUST the shift cable/linkage; REFER to Section 307 - 05.
+Check that the system is operating correctly.

-C3: CHECK TR SENSOR POWER CIRCUIT AT START-UP
+C3: CHECKING THE TR SENSOR POWER SUPPLY CIRCUIT AT START-UP

 Yes